nmajor/nmajor-src/_drafts/Simple-Object-Storage-in-Redis-and-Node.md

       },
     };

 As you can see we set information about our `attributes`, `indexes` and a `namespace` that we will use for our redis keys.
+The `namespace` is mostly useful if you plan on storing multiple kinds of objects in redis.

 ### Creating